25+ Air Facts: Everything You Need to Know! (Free Printable)

 These diseases can spread rapidly, especially in crowded areas, and can be challenging to control.
 Vaccines are an effective way to prevent many airborne diseases, and measures like social distancing and wearing masks can help slow their spread.

 Air is essential for a fire to burn.
 Fire needs oxygen to fuel its flames; it will go out without enough oxygen.
-However, too much air can also be a problem for fires.
+However, too much air can also cause fires.

 A sudden rush of air can cause a fire to spread rapidly, so it’s essential to be cautious when putting out a fire.
 Additionally, fires can contribute to air pollution by releasing smoke and other pollutants into the air.